 Cooking most of our meals from scratch, using healthy, natural foods such as meat, vegetables and fruit, has been key to controlling my IBS.
 I love to cook, bake and create new dishes.
 I have taken almost all of my recipes (including ones that have been in our family for years) and converted them to gluten-free.
 It was challenging at first but once I got the hang of it, it has been easy and oh, so rewarding.
 As with traditional cooking, I still have times that a recipe will not turn out the first time, or second, or third.
 You know what?
 It is okay.
 I actually enjoy the challenge of figuring out what went wrong.

 Are you wondering if gluten-free foods are lacking in taste?
 Have you tried some prepackaged cookies or baking mixes that sucked the moisture right out of your mouth?
 There are so many foods that are naturally gluten-free.
 All of my recipes are kitchen-tested and husband-approved!
 Baking from scratch gives me piece of mind of knowing the quality of ingredients I am cooking with.
 Plus baked goods taste so much better!
 I guarantee you that if you cannot pronounce an ingredient, you will not find it in my recipes.
-However, I do have links in the recipes of where to buy certain ingredients.
+However, I do have affiliate links in the recipes of where to buy certain ingredients.

 What Does Gluten-Free Mean?
 Are these latest buzz words in the food and health industry a fad?
 I believe in educating yourself so you can help others understand what this lifestyle is about.

-Why Should You Eat Gluten-Free?
+Benefits of Eating Gluten-Free?
 The idea of eating foods that do not contain gluten can be mind-boggling.
 When you start eating gluten-free foods, you will almost instantly feel the results!

 Become a Master at Reading Food Labels: knowing what ingredients is in food is essential to successfully eating gluten-free.
 Before long you won’t think twice about reading a food label.